"Chin up, you did us proud": women's hockey team gets lauded for fighting Olympic show | Sports-Games

 - India

-The bronze medal slipped out of its grasp but the Indian women's hockey team earn plaudits for it's gritty display against Great Britain in the play-off match as the country celebrated the side's best-ever performance at the Olympics.
-The history-making Indian women's hockey team, which had already surpassed all expectations by entering the semifinals of the Games for the first time, signed off with a fourth place finish after going down to Great Britain 3-4 in the bronze medal play-off.
+The bronze medal slipped out of its grasp but the Indian women's hockey team earned plaudits for its gritty display against Great Britain in the play-off match as the country celebrated the side's best-ever performance at the Olympics.
+The history-making Indian women's hockey team, which had already surpassed all expectations by entering the semifinals of the Games for the first time, signed off with a fourth-place finish after going down to Great Britain 3-4 in the bronze medal play-off.

+''Indian Women's Hockey team excelled on the field and won the hearts of every Indian with their stellar performance.
+We are proud of you all,'' Kovind wrote.

-Prime Minister Narendra Modi said the team can take pride from a campaign, in which it beat Australia 1-0 in the quarterfinals. ''We will always remember the great performance of our Women's Hockey Team at #Tokyo2020.
+Prime Minister Narendra Modi said the team can take pride from a campaign, in which it stunned three-time champions Australia 1-0 in the quarterfinals. ''We will always remember the great performance of our Women's Hockey Team at #Tokyo2020.
 They gave their best throughout.
-Each and every member of the team is blessed with remarkable courage, skill and resilience.
+Every member of the team is blessed with remarkable courage, skill, and resilience.
 India is proud of this outstanding team.

 ''We narrowly missed a medal in Women's Hockey but this team reflects the spirit of New India- where we give our best and scale new frontiers.
 More importantly, their success at #Tokyo2020 will motivate young daughters of India to take up Hockey and excel in it.
 Proud of this team,'' Modi tweeted.